BIG IDEA:

 EVEN THOSE WHO APPEAR TO HAVE GRABBED HOLD OF THE GOOD LIFE STRUGGLE WITH NO ENJOYMENT, NO SATISFACTION AND NO ANSWERS TO LIFE’S ULTIMATE QUESTIONS

-(:1) INTRODUCTION: CONSISTENCY OF THE GLOOMY PERSPECTIVE
+(:1) OBSERVATION: CONSISTENCY OF THIS GLOOMY PERSPECTIVE

-“There is an evil which I have seen under the sun and it is prevalent among men”
+“There is an evil which I have seen under the sun

 Continued worldly insight into the futility of the human condition;